-Still Accepting for Spring
+Still Accepting Applications for Fall

 Applications are accepted after the priority deadline on a space available basis